Darlanf/darlanf/README.md

 <h1 align="center">Hello there 👋 I'm Darlan Fabricio Silva Santos</h1>
 <p><h2 align="center">An enthusiastic Full Stack web developer (beginner) from Brazil, in pursuit of a new carrer 🖥️</h2></p>

-- 💼 I’m currently looking for a job 👀, in the past i worker at iTown and iPlace, both  resales companies.
+- 💼 I’m currently looking for a job 👀, in the past i worked at iTown and iPlace, both  resales companies.
 - 👨‍🎓 I'm studing at **Growdev**, as member of their Full Stack Web developer program
-- 🧑‍💻 I’m currently learning **html, CSS, javasript and typescript**
+- 🧑‍💻 I’m currently learning **SQL, NodeJS, TypeORM and Migrations**
 - 👯 I’m looking to collaborate on **most front-end projects as possible!**
 - 🙋‍♂️ I’m looking for help with **everything i don't know** 🙇‍♂️
 - ❤️ I love watching **⚽ sports, 📺 netflix, 🎮 games and 🎓 learning new things**